mk19409-prog/DS_and_ML_Project_Article_LaTex/README.md

 ## Project Overview
-This repository contains the LaTeX source file and compiled PDF for a research article created as part of the CSCI 7090 Assignment #1.
+This repository contains the LaTeX source files and compiled PDF for a research article created as part of the CSCI 7090 Assignment #1.
 The article demonstrates the use of LaTeX and the IEEE conference template for preparing a structured research document.

 ## Files in the Repository
 - [`DS and ML Project Article.tex`](https://github.com/mk19409-prog/DS_and_ML_Project_Article_LaTex/blob/main/DS%20and%20ML%20Project%20Article.tex) - The main LaTeX source file of the article.